ywseo/ywseo.github.io/_portfolio/portfolio-2.md

 <img src="/images/two-stage-sampling.png"/>

 **Robust Matching for More Accurate Feature Correspondences** For any visual feature based SLAM solutions, to estimate the relative camera motion between two images, it is necessary to find “correct” correspondence between features extracted from those images.
 Given a set of feature correspondents, one can use a n-point algorithm with robust estimation method, to produce the best estimate to the relative camera pose.
 The accuracy of a motion estimate is heavily dependent upon the accuracy of the feature correspondence.
 Such a dependency is even more significant when features are extracted from the images of the scenes with drastic changes in viewpoints and illuminations, and presence of occlusions.
 To make a feature matching robust to such challenging scenes, we propose a new feature matching method that incrementally chooses a five pairs of matched features for a full DoF camera motion estimation.
 In particular, at the first stage, we use our 2-point algorithm to estimate a camera motion, and at the second stage, use this estimated motion to choose three more matched features.
 In addition, we use, instead of the epipolar constraint, a planar constraint for more accurate outlier rejection.
-With this set of five matching fea- tures, we estimate a full DoF (Degree of Freedom) camera motion with scale ambiguity.
-Through the experiments with three, real-world datasets, our method demonstrates its effectiveness and robustness by successfully matching features 1) from the images of a night market where presenceof frequent occlusions and varying illuminations, 2) from the images of a night market taken by a handheld camera and by the Google street view, and 3) from the images of a same location taken daytime and nighttime.
+With this set of five matching features, we estimate a full DoF (Degree of Freedom) camera motion with scale ambiguity.
+Through the experiments with three, real-world datasets, our method demonstrates its effectiveness and robustness by successfully matching features 1) from the images of a night market where presence of frequent occlusions and varying illuminations, 2) from the images of a night market taken by a handheld camera and by the Google street view, and 3) from the images of a same location taken daytime and nighttime.
 Read the following paper to learn more about this work:
 * Chih-Chung Chou, **YoungWoo Seo**, and Chieh-Chih Wang, [A two-stage sampling for robust feature matching](https://onlinelibrary.wiley.com/doi/abs/10.1002/rob.21778), *Journal of Field Robotics*, 35(5): 779-801, 2018.

 <br>

 <img src="/images/measurement-model-clothoid-1.jpg"/>

 **Tracking Traversable Region Bounary** This work presents a new method of detecting and tracking the boundaries of drivable regions in road without road-markings.
 As unmarked roads connect residential places to public roads, a capability of autonomously driving on such roadways is important to truly realize self-driving cars in daily driving scenarios.
-To detect the left and right boundaries of drivable regions, our method samples the image region at the front of ego-vehicle and uses the appearance information of that region to identify the boundary of the drivable region from in- put images.
-Due to variation in the image acquisition condition, the image features necessary for boundary detection may not be present.
+To detect the left and right boundaries of drivable regions, our method samples the image region at the front of ego-vehicle and uses the appearance information of that region to identify the boundary of the drivable region from input images.
+Due to the variation in the image acquisition condition, the image features necessary for boundary detection may not be present.
 When this happens, a boundary detection algorithm working frame-by-frame basis would fail to successfully detect the boundaries.
 To effectively handle these cases, our method tracks, using a Bayes filter, the detected boundaries over frames.
 Experiments using real-world videos show promising results.
 Read the following paper to learn more about this work:
 * **Young-Woo Seo** and Raj Rajkumar, [Detection and tracking of boundary of unmarked roads](https://ieeexplore.ieee.org/document/6916256/?arnumber=6916256), In *Proceedings of the 17th International Conference on Information Fusion* (Fusion-2014), Salamanca, Spain, 2014.

 <br>